Dylon-Chan/group2-capstone-project/README.md

 ![SecretKey](https://github.com/Dylon-Chan/group2-capstone-project/assets/10412954/2e56d3be-e064-4014-8b33-ffd8061096f3)

 ## Step 3: Create a pull request and commit a merge in GitHub to start the workflow
+* Create a `New pull request`

+* Choose the desired base and merge branch, and click `Create pull request`

+* A new pull request is now open.
+Leave a comment and click `Create pull request`

+* Review the pull request

+* Approve and submit the pull request

+* Navigate the repo on GitHub, click on the `Action` tab to see the workflows.

+The pull request is merging 'feature' into 'dev' branch which resulted in 'job1' and 'job2' is running/skipped.

 *** Diagram Poh Leng